M-arcus/cloudron-docs/docs/documentation/email.md

 <img src="/img/email_alias.png" class="shadow" width="600px">
 </center>

+!!! note "Authenticating with alias is not supported"
     Currently, it is not possible to login using the alias for SMTP/IMAP/Sieve services.
 Instead, add the alias as an identity in your mail client but login using the Cloudron credentials.

 ## Setting a catch-all mail address